 Course Reps have three responsibilities:

-3. Report back – Finally, you will need to let students know what has happened as a result of their feedback!
-This will help them see the value in sharing their opinions with you and with the University.
+Report back – Reps will let students know what has happened as a result of their feedback!
+This will help students see the value in sharing their opinions with their Rep, through MySurrey Voice discussion boards, and to the University.

 Interested?
 Nominate yourself!

 Any student can stand to be the Course Rep for their course, and there will be at least one per level for all courses.
 You just need to be ready to listen to student feedback and be willing to communicate this to staff in an effective, professional way.